ccdaisy/Spiral-Knights-Animator-Tools/CURRENT_ISSUES.md

  - Issue details: Happens mainly on compound models that reference a set of other models.
 Converter will throw an EOFException when it cannot find the first set of data that is specifically queried in any geometry model.
  - Estimated fix time: 2-3 hours or more due to the requirement of live references to other files.

-**004: Knight model implementations are read to be malformed**
+**004: Knight model implementations are tagged as "malformed" in the converter**
- - Issue severity: Intermediate (Handled conversion failure)
+ - Issue severity: Intermediate (Conversion failure, handled by code)
- - Issue details: Since knights use an implementation not documented in the default libraries (they instead use a custom implementation in the SK JAR file because the model libraries are intended for open source usage), they are formatted slightly differently.
+ - Issue details: Knights use a custom implementation.
+The code used to open models is set up to read specific implementations (Articulated, Compound, Static, etc.) but since that code is open source, it's designed for general usage.
+Spiral Knights does use those libraries, but since Spiral Knights is a standalone game it has its own implementation designed specifically for knights.
+This is why Spiral Spy must be placed in the SK Directory.
+The Knight implementation is called "projectXConfig"
  - Estimated fix time: Unknown.